Leipzig Convent: History

 Four religious sisters from the School Sisters of Notre Dame arrived in Leipzig in Aug.
 26, 1926 from Canadian Motherhouse in Hamilton, Ontario and began their work using a small home that would serve as temporary quarters until a larger convent school building could be built the following year.

-The building was constructed as a convent and school for 20 girls and boys from the Leipzig area, eventually becoming a residence only from high-school girls and a day elementary school for local boys and girls.
-Over its 42-year of operate the facility functioned predominantly as a high school formally recognized by the Department of Education through which the teachers were inspected and salaried, and the students were issued Departmental exams.
+The building was constructed as a convent and school for 20 girls and boys from the Leipzig area, eventually becoming a residence only for high-school girls and a day elementary school for local boys and girls.
+Over its 42-years of operation the facility functioned predominantly as a high school, formally recognized by the Department of Education through which the teachers were inspected and salaried, and the students were issued Departmental exams.
 With school district amalgamations, the school closed in 1969.
-The building was subsequently auctioned off and over the next four years for times served as a dentist office, bakery and was even purchased by an American group intending to turn it into a hunting lodge.
+The building was subsequently auctioned off and over the next four years, for a time, served as a dentist office, bakery, and was even purchased by an American group intending to turn it into a hunting lodge.